seznam/ima/docs/basic-features/page-state.md

 Another way to finish the transaction is to cancel it via `cancelStateTransaction()` method.

-> **Note**: Call to `getState` method after the transaction has begun will return state as it was before the transaction eg. the returned state doesn't include changes from the transaction period until the transaction is commited.
+> **Note**: Call to `getState` method after the transaction has begun will return state as it was before the transaction eg. the returned state doesn't include changes from the transaction period until the transaction is committed.

 ```javascript
 async onFormSubmit({ content, deleteRevisions = false }) {